howardchan2630/lessons/README.md

   - Continue completing in the following order
     - 1: D&D Die
     - 2: Mother Bears
-  - Think about Flashcards we will continue working on this next class as well.
-Don't worry about completeing Flashcards for homework.
+  - Think about Flashcards
+    - We will continue working on this next class as well.
+    - Don't worry about completeing Flashcards for homework.

 ### Feb 18th, 2015
 - [Credit Cards](https://github.com/bluerails/creditcards)